This document outlines the overarching financial management framework for the Canberra Institute of Technology (CIT).

 - is the responsibility of all executives, managers and employees;

 - is to be integrated into all business activities and systems; and

-Managing CIT risk is a key governance responsibility and comprises CIT's Enterprise Risk Management Profile, Fraud Control Plan and the Anti-Fraud and Corruption Risk Profile.
+Managing risk in CIT is a key governance responsibility and comprises CIT's Strategic Business Risk Profile, Fraud Control Plan and Anti-Fraud and Corruption Profile.

-- systematically identify, analyse, evaluate and treat any risk that might impact on their objectives;
+- systematically identify, analyse, evaluate and treat any risk;

 - maintain an awareness of risks (current and potential) that relate to their area of responsibility;

 - actively support and contribute to risk management initiatives; and